-As part of our Five Point Profitability Checkup, the following items are reviewed on a regular basis to pin point ways to help you make more money:
+As part of our Five Point Profitability Checkup, we review the following items on a regular basis to help you make more money:

 1. Taxable Income Analysis

 The first part of the profitability checkup is a review of year to date taxable income.
-Taxable income is then compared to projections and a determination is made regarding estimated tax payments for the remainder of the year.
-Adjustments to upcoming tax payments will be recommended.
+We then compare taxable income to projections and determine your estimated tax payments for the remainder of the year.
+In addition, we will recommend adjustments to upcoming tax payments.

 Another major component of the taxable income analysis is a review of any unutilized strategies to reduce your tax liability.
 There are many possibilities in the area of fringe benefits, retirement plans, various tax credit programs, entity choice, and many more.
 At various stages in the life of your business some or all of the different tools may be needed.
 We help you navigate safely through the tax code so you pay no more tax than you should.

 2. Balance Sheet Strength Analysis ( Stress Test)

 Once we have your company’s tax issues addressed, our focus turns to the viability of your company.
 We review your balance sheet and look for weak spots that could jeopardize the businesses ability to survive downturns.
 The balance sheet strength analysis looks at items such as cash reserves, debt, accounts receivable, equity structure, and more.
 We will help you form the financial foundation your company needs to outlast your competition during difficult times.